areevesman/SFFD-response-times/README.md

 The distances and time estimates would allow us to do something simple like building a regression model using just these two features.
 Something like this would give interpretable coefficients that measure how one could scale the distance and estimated driving time for a regular driver to figure out what that time looks like for an ambulance or fire truck.

-In addition to this simple model, data from the `sffd_service_calls` and `sfpd_incidents` incidents tables should be used to make more accurate predictions.
+In addition to this simple model, data from the `sffd_service_calls` and `sfpd_incidents` tables should be used to make more accurate predictions.